Brabham BT3 history

-The first of the Grand Prix Brabhams made its debut at the German GP in August 1962.
-The rather chubby turquoise-and-gold car appeared in only five GP but won the non-championship Solitude GP in 1963.
+The first of the Formula 1 Brabhams made its race debut at the German GP in August 1962.
+Jack Brabham only raced the turquoise-and-gold car in five Grands Prix, but won two non-championship F1 events with it.

-Raced by Jack Brabham in F1 in 1962 and retained as a spare car during the 1963 season.
-Used by Brabham to win the non-championship Solitude and Austrian GPs and also by Denny Hulme for the F1 race at Karlskoga.
-Sold to Brighton garage owner Ian Raby for 1964 and raced in F1 events fitted with a BRM V8 engine.
-Retained for 1965 but now used mostly in non-championship events and even in libre racing.
-To Tony Dean in Leeds at the end of 1965 but sold on quite quickly by him to David Hepworth in nearby Brighouse for hillclimbing.
-Fitted with a 4.6-litre Chevrolet V8 and used in British hillclimbs in 1966 but without any great success.
-Sold to John Scott-Davies in February 1967 and then on to Tim Stock a few months later for circuit racing but appeared only rarely.
-Sold to Fred Opert to be exported to the US but instead sold back to Hepworth who sold it on to Tom Wheatcroft for his museum.
-Restored (eventually) by 1971 and in Wheatcroft's Donington Museum when it opened in 1973.
-Ever present in the museum for nearly 40 years until the collection started to be disbanded after Wheatcroft's death.
-Sold to Marco Rollinger (Luxembourg) in 2012 and prepared for historic racing.
-Raced by Marco Rollinger at the 2014 Monaco Historics.
+For 1964, the BT3 was sold to Brighton garage owner Ian Raby, and raced in F1 events fitted with a BRM V8 engine.
+He retained the car for 1965 but raced it mostly in non-championship events and even in libre racing.
+It was sold to Tony Dean in Leeds at the end of 1965 who wanted the BRM V8 for sports car racing, and the rest of the BT3 was quickly sold on to David Hepworth in nearby Brighouse for hillclimbing.
+Hepworth fitted a a 4.6-litre Chevrolet V8 and used it in British hillclimbs in 1966 but without any great success.
+It was then sold to John Scott-Davies in February 1967, and then on to Tim Stock a few months later for circuit racing but appeared only rarely.
+It then went to US dealer Fred Opert to be exported to the Americas, but instead was sold back to Hepworth who offered it on to Tom Wheatcroft for his collection.
+Restored by Tony Merrick at Wheatcroft's workshops during 1970, it was on display in Wheatcroft's Donington Museum when it opened in 1973, and was ever present in the museum for nearly 40 years until the collection started to be disbanded after Wheatcroft's death.
+Marco Rollinger of Luxembourg bought it in 2012 and prepared it for historic racing.

 These histories last updated on .